Table of Contents

 Method 4.
 Find Hidden Files on Hard Drive Using CMD Alternative

-Manual input of the command line is suitable for computer professionals since wrong commands can cause more severe problems.
-Therefore, for security and usability, we strongly recommend you try an automatic command line alternative.
-EaseUS Tools M is a practical tool that enables you to check and fix files system error, enable/disable write protection and system update with one-click instead of typing intricate command lines.
+Manual execution of the command line is suitable for computer professionals, since incorrect commands can do more harm than good.
+Therefore, for security and usability, we strongly recommend you try an automatic command line alternative - EaseUS CleanGenius.
+It is a practical tool that enables you to check and fix file system errors, enable/disable write protection and update your system with one-click instead of typing intricate command lines.

 Follow the simple steps below to show hidden files with this 1-click-fix software.